perforce/helix-authentication-service/docs/Failover.md

 # Failover

-This document is intended for developers who are interested in learning how to modify and test the Helix Authentication Service.
+This document is intended for developers who are interested in learning how to modify and test the P4 Authentication Service.
 Be sure to start by reading the `Development.md` document in this directory for the development setup.

 ## Design